iotaledger/stronghold.rs/client_new/examples/README.md

 ## Derive SLIP10 Private Public Keypair

-This creates an ephemeral SLIP10 master key and derives a private / public key pair from it.
+This example creates an ephemeral SLIP10 master key and derives a private/public key pair from it.
 The public key will be returned.

 ```lang:rust
 $ cargo run --example cli slip10-derive  --chain "/1234567/1234567" --input-vault-path "input-vault-path" --input-record-path "input-record-path" --output-vault-path "output-vault-path" --output-record-path "output-record-path"